How to plan a Pick-to-Light system

 When picking with a picking list, the picker can usually only pick one order at a time.
 His performance is not particularly high.
 Although the picking lists are often route-optimized, their travel time through the warehouse is not optimal.

 The Multi-Order-Picking method can be a great help here.
-To achieve optimum results, the same items should appear in several orders.
+To achieve an optimum result, the same items should appear in several orders.
 With this method, the picker picks an item and immediately distributes it to several orders accordingly.

 Question 4: Is your order structure suitable for Multi-Order-Picking ?